Haiku Prelude – Haiku Kami series is dedicated to the victims of the Great Eastern Tohoku Earthquake at 11th March 2011.

 As the writer chooses the words to compose the verse I choose the colours to flow together and transform them into the visual yet melodic composition.
 The complex of individual elements of the phenomena of the image is built on the other details to create a simple yet inseparable form.

-The project Haiku Prelude – Haiku Kami consists a series of paintings inspired by haiku and the project’s publication, proceeds from which are donated annually to Momo – Kaki Orphans Fund, chaired by Tadao Ando.
+Haiku Prelude – Haiku Kami series of paintings were publish in the book form and the proceeds from the sell are donated annually (10.000 JY) to Momo – Kaki Orphans Fund, chaired by Tadao Ando.
 It is the first publication of it’s kind and as such it has received support and encouragement from all the living authors, whose haiku is included in the project as well as institutions and organisations.
 The book includes an introduction by Kuniharu Shimizu (haiku poet and haiga artist) and the foreword by President of the European Council Mr Herman Van Rompuy (haiku poet).
 Carolina Khouri hopes that the publication will serve as an evolving memorial to those that suffered as a result of the earthquake.

 Featured haiku poets: